Financial stability instruments

 Countercyclical capital buffer

 The countercyclical capital buffer rate currently applied in Lithuania is 0 per cent.
-On 20 December 2017, the Board of the Bank of Lithuania took a decision to set the countercyclical capital buffer rate at 0.5 per cent, which will come into effect on 31 December 2018.
+On 20 December 2017, the Board of the Bank of Lithuania took a decision to set the countercyclical capital buffer rate at 0.5 per cent.
+It will come into effect on 31 December 2018.
+The following year, on 20 June 2018, the Board of the Bank of Lithuania took a decision to gradually increase the countercyclical capital buffer rate to 1 per cent, with effect as of 30 June 2019.
 The main purpose of the countercyclical capital buffer is to hold a sufficient capital buffer to cover potential bank losses in case of cyclical systemic risk or during an economic downturn.

 One of the major intermediate objectives of macroprudential policy is to mitigate and prevent excessive credit growth and leverage.
 The countercyclical capital buffer is one of the instruments for achieving this objective.
 The application of the countercyclical capital buffer is regulated by the Rules for the Formation of Capital Buffers (280.9 KB ), adopted by the Board of the Bank of Lithuania on 9 April 2015.